CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 # Batch Step

-This step will batch all the messages that have been received and send them all in one message to the receiver.
-This message can contain messages from multiple senders.
+This step will batch all the messages that have been received and send them all in one report to the receiver.
+This message can contain messages from multiple senders for a single topic.

 ## Configuration